Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Structural Completeness and Reconstruction

 Boundary formation in $\mathcal P$ occurs entirely outside $\mathcal I_{\mathcal P}$ and is recorded by the boundary quotient $\mathcal B(\mathcal P)$.
 The failure of global reconstruction is caused by this boundary quotient and does not affect the boundary-free subphase $\mathcal I_{\mathcal P}$.
 Reconstruction is therefore complete on $\mathcal I_{\mathcal P}$ even when it fails for $\mathcal P$ as a whole. \end{proof}

 \begin{remark} Information loss in APT is structured and never arbitrary.
 Loss occurs only along specific boundary directions, while the rigidity island retains the fully valid part of the phase.
-Paper~VI \cite{GildeaAPT6} develops this principle into full reconstruction and duality theorems, showing that a phase can be recovered from its action on the rigidity island together with its boundary strata. \end{remark}
+Paper~VI \cite{GildeaAPT6} develops this principle into full reconstruction and duality theorems, developing conditions under which a phase may be recovered from its action on the rigidity island together with its boundary strata. \end{remark}